Space Heater Safety Guide

 • Radiant space heaters: A radiant space heater uses radiant heat with infrared waves to warm you directly instead of the air around you.
 They can be indoor or outdoor models, mounted to the wall, or attached to wheels.
 You can even find radiant space heaters shaped like tiny fireplaces to add a homey glow to your living room.

 • Oil-filled space heaters: An oil-filled heater uses thermal convection and radiant heat to warm your space.
 The oil inside distributes heat evenly through the unit, providing more heat for the room.
-They’re a cleaner-burning unit than propane or kerosene heaters, making them safe for indoors.
+They’re cleaner-burning units than propane or kerosene heaters, making them safe for indoors.
 Plus, you don’t need to refill the oil inside.

 Bell